swilliams11/apigee-target-server-load-balancing/gke-multi-cluster-ingress/README.md

 ```

 ### Reset health check to default values
+You can reset the health check values to the default configuration.
 ```
 gcloud compute health-checks update http mci1-hc-30061--mci-ingress \
     --description='Health check for service {"kubernetes.io/service-name":"default/service-foo","kubernetes.io/service-port":"80"} as part of kubernetes multicluster loadbalancer mci-ingress' \